How can an Umbrella Company Help with Contracting in France?

 Basically, an Umbrella Company acts as your full-time employer, even though you maintain your independence as a contractor.
 They collect and filter payments from your clients, filtering out the necessary social security and fees.
 You send them your timesheets, and they send you payments.

 Because they act as your “employer,’ they can sponsor you and provide a single work permit for multiple contracts in France.
-Even better, most are experts in French and expat tax law, meaning they’ll also help you optimise your earnings in France.
+Even better, most are experts in French and expat tax law, meaning they’ll also help you optimize your earnings in France.

 Although the Umbrella Company is technically your “employer,” you’re essentially freeing yourself to work even more independently.
 You still dictate your contracts, your hours, your schedule.
 The Umbrella Company simply filters out the time-consuming admin and immigration issues, allowing you to focus on your new contract.